Jane Banta, PATH Registered Instructor, Barn Assistant

 Louisa Bartok, Marketing & Communications Manager

-Louisa leads the marketing and community outreach efforts for the organization while also acting as backup for the volunteer coordinator and assisting with special events and fundraising efforts.
+Louisa leads the marketing and community outreach efforts for the organization and assists with special events and fundraising efforts.
 She brings to Mane Stream extensive expertise in non-profit administration, focused mainly in the areas of volunteer coordinator, marketing, and development.

 After growing up on a horse farm in Hunterdon County with many years spent riding bareback and trail riding, Louisa graduated from Hollins University but did not ride while there.
 Louisa has been enjoying the sport of curling for 25 years, having competed for many years and represented the East Coast Region at the 2002 National Competition.
 Now she spends her vacation time participating in Bonspiels with her husband Paul all throughout Europe and North America.